 The World Kindness Movement (WKM) is an international NGO with no political or religious affiliations.
 The formation of the movement crystallized at a conference in Tokyo in 1997 when Japan brought together like-minded kindness organizations from around the world.
-The WKM was later launched in Singapore on 18 November 2000 at the 3rd WKM Conference.
+The WKM was later launched in Singapore on 18 November 2000 at the 3rd WKM Conference and in 2019 it was registered as an NGO under the Swiss law.

 The mission of the World Kindness Movement (WKM) is to inspire individuals and connect nations to create a kinder world.
 The WKM encourages and supports individuals, communities, cities and nations to establish independent kindness organisations to join the World Kindness Movement to see a kinder world realised in our lifetime.